JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "This is a test string"
+DIM dwsText AS DWSTRING = "This is a test string"
 pRegExp.Pattern = "test"
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN PRINT pRegExp.MatchValue
+IF pRegExp.Execute(dwsText) THEN PRINT pRegExp.MatchValue
 ' Output: "test"
 ```